 Whistler-Blackcomb, British Columbia, Canada – Family zones and adventure playgrounds

-The three main villages are traffic-free, there is a designated “Family Zone” on both mountains, a beginner snow park where teenagers can practice their first tricks and a Tube Park to keep kids of all ages entertained.
+The three main villages are traffic-free and there is a designated “Family Zone” on both mountains, a beginner snow park where teenagers can practice their first tricks and a Tube Park to keep kids of all ages entertained.
 Plus, the enchanted Tree Fort and Magic Castle adventure playgrounds are perfect for a break from the slopes.

 Sassy Mama Tip: Whistler-Blackcomb is part of Vail Resorts’ which offers the Epic Pass with access to over 50 resorts across the United States, Canada, Australia, Japan, France, Switzerland, Italy and Austria.